Learning How to Switch Off With Mindfulness

 We all lead increasingly busy lives, packed with activity.
 And with that busy lifestyle comes a feeling of pressure, which often manifests itself as stress.
 Sometimes the stress levels become all-consuming, so that you actually become less productive as you’re too anxious about how stressed you are.
 But it doesn’t mean that we have to continue living this way.

 One of the watchwords now associated with dealing with stress in a constructive way is mindfulness, thanks to a great deal of media interest in the practice in the last couple of years.
 Mindfulness is about focusing on the present moment, not worrying about what has happened in the past and what the future holds in store for you.
 By focusing on the present moment, concerns and anxieties about the future and the past get put into perspective and can have less of a negative effect on your daily life.
-This article on mindfulness from TheCircle explains how it can help you release stress.

 The principle of mindfulness is an easy one to understand, but if you are new to mindfulness it can be helpful to find a structured path in that direction.
 Three of the most popular ways of doing this are through yoga, meditation and tai-chi.